bateman/filebotology/README.md

 Example: `$ filebotology.sh -v -l it -r ita -t tv -p /volume1/video/tvshows`

 Now, sit back and relax, it's gonna take a long while if you have a large base of videos!

+## Notes
+* At the moment the script is set to download subtitles only in `srt` format from [OpenSubitles.org] (www.opensubtitles.org), using hash-based matching.
+* If you are some kind of a *nix shell hacker and find some quirks in the script, keep in mind that the ash shell implementation of Busybox is somewhat limited, so not all functions normally found in a full-fledged shell are available here.